Errasiada/MSD_Arcade/README.md

 ![Background](https://user-images.githubusercontent.com/114673717/211805696-6c8bb6e6-3ca3-43c8-bf1f-604c0a149d6b.png)

 3.)
-Creating the player movement and jump as the basic character controllers.
+Creating the player movement and jump as the basic character controllers, adding PolygonCollider and Rigidbody2D.
 Player is allowed to move the character with A and D, and jump by pressing Spacebar.
 Also, I added a double jump feature that allows the player to double jump if the character is not on the ground.
 Here's the example and portion of the code.

 ![aprite3](https://user-images.githubusercontent.com/114673717/211806363-fe2b0576-3d23-48c7-abd2-e5f196e0df7e.gif)